ooloth/gatsby-starter/README.md

 When you `git push` your changes, Netlify will automatically deploy the new version of the site.
 (You can set up email notifications in the site's settings on Netlify to alert you when the build succeeds or fails.)

-In general, add new images to `src/images` and update all text and image info in the relevant `JSON` file in `src/data/`.
+In general, add new images to `src/images` and update all text and image info in the relevant `YAML` file in `src/data/`.
 Confirm the build works by running `npm run build`, then `gatsby serve` before committing your changes.

 ### How to update text

-- Update the text in the relevant `JSON` file in `src/data/`.
+- Update the text in the relevant `YAML` file in `src/data/`.
-- To include a line-break (or any other special formatting), add inline HTML tags directly to the JSON string and then make sure the markup that outputs the string uses `dangerouslySetInnerHTML={{ __html: variable }}`.
+- To include a line-break (or any other special formatting), add inline HTML tags directly to the YAML string and then make sure the markup that outputs the string uses `dangerouslySetInnerHTML={{ __html: variable }}`.

 ### How to update images

 - Add the new images to `src/images/`.
-- Add the relevant image paths and alt text to the appropriate `JSON` file in `src/data/`.
+- Add the relevant image paths and alt text to the appropriate `YAML` file in `src/data/`.

-### How to update the header and footer

-- Make updates to the header directly in `src/sections/Header.js`
-- Make updates to the footer directly in `src/sections/Footer.js`

 ## How to get paid

 - Invoice (Stephen Bell?
 Client?) following each update
-- Rate for content updates: $50/batch
+- Rate for content updates: $50/batch ($100/batch on weekends)
-- Rate for design updates: $50/hr (discuss first)
+- Rate for design updates: $50/hr ($100/hour on weekends) (discuss first)

 ## Confused?